Site icon Tinybeans

 The rooms are basically apartments

 No more squeezing a family of four into one hotel room!
 The Hyatt Vacation Club offers 1, 2, and 3-bedroom apartments with full kitchens, balconies, washer/dryer combos, and living and dining areas— so you’ll have a whole separate room to chill out in when you finally get your kids to sleep at night.
-The beds are plush; there’s a bathtub easily big enough for three kids to splash around and a large dining room table so you won’t have to use the hotel desk as a breakfast nook.
+The beds are plush; there’s a bathtub easily big enough for three kids to splash around in, and a large dining room table so you won’t have to use the hotel desk as a breakfast nook.
 Did we mention the washer/dryer combo?
 (It’s a big perk.)

 Rooms start at about $186 a night for a 1-bedroom.
 Compare that to the 325-square-foot rooms at the Hyatt downtown for $265 a night (that’s for a single room with two queen beds), and you’ll save enough money for more than a few cowboy hats in your suitcase home.